 Uncover amazing pieces of art at the Renegade Craft Fair, an annual event that features works from 300 talented artists who are specially selected to participate.

-This year's November fair will take place at the Fort Mason Center on the weekend of November 11 & 12.
+This year's April fair will take place at the Fort Mason Center on the weekend of April 7 & 8.
 They are scheduled to return to SF in the summer on July 14 & 15 and in the fall on November 10 & 11.

 For each event, the market will be open from 11am to 6pm on both days.
 Admission is free.

 The timing of this fair is perfect for anyone doing some spring cleaning and looking for fresh redecorating ideas for their home.
 There will also be DIY workshops for crafty individuals seeking new ideas to create themselves.

 You will find thousands of handmade goods from jewelry to stationery, trendy clothing, shoes, and other accessories.
 There are also pieces for the home, including eco-friendly furniture, housewares, and prints and posters.

 As you shop, don't miss out on all the goodies to nibble on.
 You will find gourmet samples from Jicama (California street food), Tante's (everything from sausages to vegan dishes), and the Post Street Creamery (frozen treats).